1984 NCAA Division I men's golf championship

 The 1984 NCAA Division I Men's Golf Championships were contested at the 46th annual NCAA-sanctioned golf tournament for determining the individual and team national champions of men's collegiate golf at the Division I level in the United States.

-The tournament was held at the Bear Creek Golf World in Houston, Texas.
+The tournament was held at Bear Creek Golf World in Houston, Texas.

 Houston won the team championship, the Cougars' then-record fifteenth NCAA title.

 John Inman, from North Carolina, won the individual title.